HenriqueLBorges/henriquelborges.github.io/_posts/2021-01-11-nodejs-optimizing-io-with-streams.markdown

 <img src="{{'/assets/images/posts/2021-01-11-optimizing-io-with-nodejs-streams/Response time over the tests.png' | relative_url}}" alt="Response time over the tests.png">

-The image above contains the final comparison of the query results for 30 days.
+The image above contains the final comparison of the query results using 1 and 30 days queries.
+I wanted to test with a bigger result set, but the original version could not handle it, so for the original version, I compared just one day with a custom version using one MongoDB cursor and file streams querying also 1-day data.
 The response decreases in chronological order too.
 When doing optimizations, we often don't find the better approach at first, we work on every little implementation, every second count at the end.
+I'm proud that the optimizations resulted in a processing time for 30 days of conversation data of 1,79 minutes, 2.17 minutes less than the first version using a single MongoDB cursor and file streams.

 It's pretty normal when learning Node.JS to think that async code is terrible or complicated.
 In fact, there are a lot of developers who are always making their code as sync as possible when it didn't need to be.
-To understand Node.JS async concept it's what will make your code more reliable and faster.
+To understand the Node.JS async concept it's what will make your code more reliable and faster.
 Curiously, this was not the objective of this project I worked on, it was just my excuse to challenge myself.
 The idea of this post was to explore and share some concepts that I thought some could not be familiar with.

 Hope you enjoy ;)